-When my son was born and my German husband and I decided we wanted him to be bilingual, one of my first steps was trying to get hold of some great German children’s books.
-My goal was basically that more than half the books in his book shelf should be German kids’ books – even when he was a baby!
-Fortunately, we planned a trip to Germany when he was just four months old and so we started our collection by shopping along the way, and since then I have needed to buy German books online instead so have made good friends with Amazon.de.
+When my son was born I decided I wanted him to be bilingual – his father’s first language is German, and I am reasonably fluent too.
+I needed to get hold of some great German children’s books.
+My goal was basically that more than half the books in his book shelf should be German kids’ books.
+I began buying some German books for babies on a trip to Germany when he was just four months old and then have needed to buy German books online as he’s got older.

 Favourite German story books from when my son was a baby